-- Begin to research general information on colleges and universities that you are considering. - Explore financial aid and scholarship opportunities so that you will know what is expected of you far in advance of your senior year. - □ Verify your course requests for the next school year.
+- Begin to research general information on colleges and universities that you are considering. - Explore financial aid and scholarship opportunities so that you will know what is expected far in advance of your senior year. - Work with your counselor to discuss credit recovery and credit acceleration opportunities. - □ Verify your course requests for the next school year.